If you live with osteoarthritis, you'll know what it's like to experience regular physical discomfort.

 Certainly, if the symptoms of your osteoarthritis are severe, a previous job involving a lot of bending and lifting, repetitive movements or standing for long periods would no longer be suitable.

-Finding a workplace to accomodate the limits on your mobility feels daunting.
+Finding a workplace to accommodate the limits on your mobility feels daunting.

 If you were previously working in a role that you are no longer able to physically perform or be productive in, it would be understandable to feel anxious about what your career might look like in the future.